Broken Hill: Economy

 Broken Hill has been and still is a town dominated by the mining industry, which led to considerable town prosperity in the 19th and 20th century.
 The mines founded on the Broken Hill Ore Deposit – the world's richest lead-zinc ore body – have until recently provided the majority of direct employment and indirect employment in the city.
 The Broken Hill Proprietary Company became Australia's largest mining company, and later became part of the world's largest mining company, BHP.

-Before the 1940s, mining was done by hand tools with high labor usage rates and included horse-drawn carts underground.
-The advent of diesel powered mining equipment in the late 1940s and the move toward mechanised underground mining has resulted in less labor used per tonne of ore recovered, and the mine workforce has declined.
+Before the 1940s, mining was done by hand tools with high labour usage rates and included horse and mule-drawn carts underground.
+The advent of diesel powered mining equipment in the late 1940s and the move toward mechanised underground mining has resulted in less labour used per tonne of ore recovered, and the mine workforce has declined.

 While the low metal prices of the 1990s led to the failure of miner Pasminco, the recent resurgence in metal prices has returned the sole existing operator, Perilya Limited, to profitability and prompted Consolidated Broken Hill Limited to advance development of the untouched Western Lodes and Centenary Lodes.
 This created over 70 jobs during development and will lead to a second, new, milling operation built within the town.

 Owing to its exposure to the vagaries of the mining industry, and because of a swiftly shrinking population, similar to other rural centres, and compounded by its isolation, Broken Hill has encouraged its widespread artistic credentials and is promoting itself as a tourism destination to become less reliant upon mining as a source of employment.